smec-ethz/tatva/README.md

 ## Usage

-A complete guide on how to use `femsolver` is available in the [course notes](https://gitlab.ethz.ch/compmechmat/teaching/stcm/course-notes).
+A complete guide on how to use `tatva` is available in the [course notes](https://gitlab.ethz.ch/smec/teaching/stcm/course).

 Some of the examples are available in the `examples/notebooks` directory.

 ## Roadmap

-The roadmap for `femsolver` is to be updated as we progress with the development.
+The roadmap for `tatva` is to be updated as we progress with the development.
 Currently, the roadmap is as follows:

 - [ ] Add support for Hermite elements for beam analysis (**Mohit**)
 - [ ] Add support for shell elements for plate analysis (**Flavio**)

-Currently, the roadmap for different applications/examples/use-cases of `femsolver` is as follows:
+Currently, the roadmap for different applications/examples/use-cases of `tatva` is as follows:

 - [x] Add example for linear elasticity (**Mohit**)
 - [x] Add example for nonlinear elasticity (**Mohit**)